Berlin street art tour

 Berlin street art tour in Friedrichschain

 Friedrichschain, a former East Berlin district, is the counterpart of its western cousin, Kreuzberg.
-Also an important centre of the protest and rebel subculture, this neighbourhood is known for its quality of life, its charming and colourful little streets, its designers and its impressive murals, alternative spaces and anarchist groups, its nightlife and its industrial wasteland converted into a space dedicated to cultural and sports activities.
+A major centre of subversive and rebellious subculture, this neighbourhood is known for its quality of life, its charming and colourful narrow streets, its designers and impressive murals, but also for its selforganised spaces and activist groups, its nightlife and its industrial wasteland converted into a cultural and leisure area.

-The gem of the neighbourhood is none other than the RAW Gelände, the last cultural center in an abandoned industrial area in the city centre and it is home to a large number of Berlin’s subculture activities (clubs, concert halls, galleries, a climbing club, a skate park, etc.).
-The rare walls stil standing are covered with street art and graffiti
+The gem of the neighbourhood is the RAW Gelände, the last industrial wasteland in the city centre, which is home to a large number of Berlin subcultural activities (clubs, concert halls, galleries, climbing club, skate park, etc.), whose few remaining walls are covered with street art and graffiti.

 An ideal route to get an overview of the different styles and for families or large groups.